Internal Funding Administered by ORD

 Creativity Hubs are evolving virtual research networks that concentrate talent and resources on bold ideas for defined periods of time.
 Launched by the Vice Chancellor for Research in Fall 2017, Creativity Hubs Creativity Hubs will create an environment where investigators can leverage advances to keep Carolina at the forefront of creativity and innovation.

 The program is co-funded by the Office of the Vice Chancellor for Research and the Institute for the Arts and Humanities.
-Grants provide support to either individuals or teams pursuing scholarly, creative, and artistic research projects.
-Recipients are encouraged to position these awards as a stepping-stone toward extramural support.
+Grants provide support to individuals and/or teams pursuing scholarly, creative, or artistic research projects.